Last updated January 2016

 Network Advertising Initiative and Opt-Out

 MAXPOINT is a member of the Network Advertising Initiative (NAI) and adheres to NAI Code of Conduct as well as the Digital Advertising Alliance’s Self-Regulatory Principles.
 You can visit the NAI Web Site to learn more about network advertising, and to opt out of having any or all NAI members collect non-personally identifiable information about your web browsing activity for use in targeted advertising.
+European users can visit http://www.youronlinechoices.com/ to learn how to opt out of having their data used for online behavioral advertising by European Interactive Digital Advertising Alliance (EDAA) member companies.
 To opt out solely from MAXPOINT’s (rather than all NAI members) collection of non-personally identifiable information about your web browsing activity to serve targeted ads, please click here: Ad Cookie Opt Out.

 Data Collection and Usage through Our Services

-“Personal information” is data that personally identifies you as an individual, like your name, street address, email address, or phone number.
+We consider “personal information” to be data that personally identifies you as an individual, like your name, street address, email address, or phone number.
 MAXPOINT has designed its systems to avoid using, collecting or keeping personal information about people who interact with our technology.

-To provide services to our Business Partners, we collect certain non-personal information using various technologies, including cookies, as described in more detail below.
-These technologies include, but are not limited to: your browser type, your IP address, information about your operating system, device, or mobile carrier, and the unique identifier assigned to your device.
+To provide services to our Business Partners, we collect certain non-personal information using various technologies, including cookies as well as non-cookie technologies.
+The information we collect includes, but is not limited to: your browser type, your IP address, user agent string, information about your operating system, device, or mobile carrier, and the unique identifier assigned to your device.
 In addition, we collect information about your web browsing and app usage, such as the date and time you visited a Business Partners’ websites or apps, pages of such websites or apps that you visit, the names or types of mobile app that you visit, your location when you accessed the app, and other data such as page visits, ads shown, and ads clicked.

-MAXPOINT may also receive non-personal information from other sources.
-For example, we might receive data from a third party that indicates people in a geographic area have an interest in a product—like a specific car model—suggesting that these people may be interested in ads for similar cars.
+MAXPOINT may also receive non-personal information from other sources; for example, we might receive data from a third party that indicates that in a geographic area, a certain model of car is popular and therefore people located in that general area might be interested in an ad for similar cars.
 We combine this information with the information we collect directly.

 MAXPOINT may use certain health-related information in delivering advertisements.
 This may include, without limitation, utilization of the following health-related data segments: Men’s Health and Wellness, Women’s Health and Wellness, General Health, Seniors’ Health and Wellness, and Common Ailments and Illnesses.